 Trend alerts have previously been known as pattern analyser reports and query spike reports.

-The Trend Alerts report provides details of the most prominent detected queries for a given time period.
-The report page is available under the 'Search analytics' section of the administration interface.
+The trend alerts report provides details of the most prominent detected queries for a given time period.
+The report page is available under the 'search analytics' section of the marketing dashboard.

-The query column displays the query which was detected (in this example "awards"), with a related query listed in small font underneath it.
+The query column displays the query which was detected (e.g. "christmas"), with a related query listed in small font underneath it.